kiranmak/iiot-nets23/iiot-nets23.md

 Bio: John Hayes is a PhD student at Birmingham City University, UK.
 His research focusses on the integration and evaluation of blockchain technology for predominantly security-focussed use-cases within the IoT and edge computing domains.

 ### Paper 4.
-"Supporting vPLC Networking over TSN with...".
+"Supporting vPLC Networking over TSN with Kubernetes in Industry 4.0"
 #### Presenter: Lorenzo Rosa
 Bio: Lorenzo Rosa is a PhD student at the University of Bologna, Italy.
 His research focuses on the integration of innovative networking technologies, such as kernel-bypassing and time-sensitive networking, into next-generation edge cloud platforms.
 In the industrial domain, Lorenzo is exploring the use of modern networking hardware to support the effective integration of Information
 Technologies within critical industrial processes.

 ### Paper 5.
-“Operation and Control Networks a Systematic approach”
+“Operations and Control Networks (OCN) Model: A Systematic Approach to Operational and Information Technology Convergence"

 #### Presenter: Kiran Makhijani

 Bio: Kiran is Principal Engineer at Futurewei Technologies, USA.
 Kiran works on Future Networks research and their path to Standards in 5G and B5g context.
 She is currently working on research and development of data path and control plane mechanisms for Industrial Automation.

 ### Paper 6.
-"Context-Aware Attribute Based Access..."
+"Context-Aware Attribute Based Access Control for Cloud-based SCADA Systems"
 #### Presenter: Kasturi Routray (remote)

 Bio:I am currently pursuing my 6th semester of PhD in the